andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 That notation is the [binomial coefficient](https://en.wikipedia.org/wiki/Binomial_coefficient), if you aren't familiar with it.
-Note that the summation has a *fixed number of terms* (for any dimension)!
+Note that the summation has a *fixed number of terms* (with respect to dimension)!
 That means we only ever have 6 terms to expand, no matter how high the dimensions are --- at 10D and even 100D!
 Furthermore, we can simplify the above using properties of the binomial distribution to get

 ![
 20\^2 \\times { {\\hat{d}+6}\\choose{6} }